korewireless/Microvisor-Demo-Http/README.md

 # Microvisor HTTP Demo 3.1.0

-**Note** Twilio IoT is now part of KORE Wireless.
-This repo will shortly be moved to a new home under KORE Wireless.

 This repo provides a basic demonstration of a user application capable of working with Microvisor’s HTTP communications system calls.
-It has no hardware dependencies beyond the Twilio Microvisor Nucleo Development Board.
+It has no hardware dependencies beyond the Microvisor Nucleo Development Board.

 It is based on the [FreeRTOS](https://freertos.org/) real-time operating system and which will run on the “non-secure” side of Microvisor.
 FreeRTOS is included as a submodule.

 The [ARM CMSIS-RTOS API](https://github.com/ARM-software/CMSIS_5) is used an an intermediary between the application and FreeRTOS to make it easier to swap out the RTOS layer for another should you wish to do so.

 The application code files can be found in the [app/](app/) directory.
-The [ST_Code/](ST_Code/) directory contains required components that are not part of Twilio Microvisor STM32U5 HAL, which this sample accesses as a submodule.
+The [ST_Code/](ST_Code/) directory contains required components that are not part of the Microvisor STM32U5 HAL, which this sample accesses as a submodule.
 The `FreeRTOSConfig.h` and `stm32u5xx_hal_conf.h` configuration files are located in the [config/](config/) directory.

-## Release Notes

-* 3.0.x requires Microvisor kernel 0.5.0 or above, and [Twilio CLI Microvisor Plugin 0.3.10](https://www.twilio.com/docs/iot/microvisor/the-twilio-cli-microvisor-plugin) or above.

 ## Actions